ourzora/zora-protocol/.changeset/violet-starfishes-visit.md

     uint64 mintDuration;
     // RoyaltyBPS for created tokens.
 The royalty amount in basis points for secondary sales. uint32 royaltyBPS;
-    // funds for created tokens.
-The address that will receive creatorRewards, secondary royalties, and paid mint funds. address royaltyRecipient;
+    // The address that will receive creatorRewards, secondary royalties, and paid mint funds. address payoutAddress;
     // Fixed price minter address
     address fixedPriceMinter;
     // create referral